Jim Ferrell

 James Allen Ferrell (born September 15, 1966) is an American lawyer and politician serving in his third term as the Mayor of Federal Way, Washington since 2014.
-He is a candidate for King County Prosecutor.
-After being a member of the Republican Party for twenty years, in 2012 he switched to the Democratic Party.
+The Mayor is a non-partisan office holder.
 Ferrell previously served ten years on the Federal Way City Council and was the prime mover behind the city's transition from a Council–Manager form of city government to a Mayor-Council or "Strong Mayor" government.
-Federal Way is currently the 9th largest city in the state of Washington.
-In the 2022 general election, Ferrell ran for the King County Prosecuting Attorney position and lost.
+Federal Way is currently the 9th largest city in the state of Washington. with a population of 101,300 residents.
+In the 2022 general election, Ferrell ran for the King County Prosecuting Attorney position losing to Leesa Manion, the first woman and Korean American King County Prosecutor.